Top Gear: Middle East Special

 "Top Gear: Middle East Special" is a 76-minute-long extended episode of Top Gear series 16.
 The film predates the Syrian Civil War and involves a 1200 mi road-trip from Erbil International Airport in Iraqi Kurdistan to Bethlehem, nominally recreating the journey of the Three Wise Men.
-Their journey takes them across the Middle East via southern Turkey, the cities of Aleppo, Palmyra and Damascus in Syria, then Jerash in Jordan and finally the Mount of Olives.
+Their journey takes them across the Middle East via northern Iraq, southern Turkey, the Syrian Desert and the cities of Raqqa, Palmyra and Damascus in Syria, then Jerash in Jordan and finally the Mount of Olives.
 The journey includes visiting an abandoned theme park, and a stop at Ein Gev on the Sea of Galilee in Israel.

 Planning and filming

 Planning for the episode began in January 2010, with the concept of the Baby Stig added later as a plot device to introduce a new Stig following the departure of Ben Collins.
 The Top Gear convoy included support vehicles for camera crews and the production team, plus a medic and a private security team.
 Filming took place during October 2010, with the convoy negotiating the Sheikh Hussein Bridge border crossing from Jordan to Israel on 19 October 2010.
 Subsequent filming took place in Nazareth with the crew departing via Highway 6.
 The Kurdistan UK Friendship Association, RUS Aviation (suppliers of the Ilyushin Il-76 cargo plane), and the Syrian Automobile club are thanked in the credits.

-Because it was a BBC production the Top Gear film crew were prevented from crossing the Iran–Iraq border.
-During filming in Syria, presenter James May suffered a concussion having been knocked over by a tow rope, and was collected from hospital by Jeremy Clarkson and Richard Hammond who were wearing burqas as a disguise.
-The film crew encountered food poisoning, landmines, and border controls.
-May was greeted by locals using his name in Iraq and his nickname, Captain Slow, in Syria.
-Whilst crossing Syria the presenters discovered they were extremely popular and well known.

 The cars purchased with a budget of £3,500 each have number plates from the country of Georgia.
 Clarkson is driving a Mazda MX-5, Hammond a Fiat Barchetta Riviera and May a BMW Z3.
 The team arrives sitting in their vehicles inside an Ilyushin Il-76, which opens the cargo door prior to landing and performs a go-around, before the starting location is revealed as Erbil, Iraq.
+Experiments were made on bulletproofing the car doors.
+The film crew encountered food poisoning, landmines, and border controls.
+Because it was a BBC production, the Top Gear film crew were prevented from crossing the Iran–Iraq border, thus having to drive through scenic northern Iraq and southern Turkey.

+May was greeted by locals using his name in Iraq and his nickname, Captain Slow, in Syria.
+Whilst crossing Syria the presenters discovered they were extremely popular and well known, noticing a report about them being aired on a TV in a cafe they stopped in.
+This made them consider and go through with driving through hundreds of kilometres of the Syrian desert.
+During filming, presenter James May suffered a concussion having been knocked over by a tow rope, and was collected from hospital in Palmyra by Jeremy Clarkson and Richard Hammond who were wearing burqas as a disguise, having re-entered the road system, on the way to Damascus.